An Action Plan for Long-Term Care

 As you prep for and enter retirement, it will be essential to separate any assets earmarked for long-term-care needs from your spendable assets, so that your long-term-care money will actually be there when you need it.
 I like the idea of creating a distinct long-term-care "bucket," segregating those assets from your other retirement assets.
 You could think of this as a multipurpose "last-stop" bucket that you could use to cover long-term-care needs, defray your living expenses if you live well beyond your anticipated life expectancy, or pass on to your heirs.

-Where to hold the assets you're earmarking for long-term care is another consideration; are they best held in a traditional or Roth IRA, or perhaps a health savings account?
+Where to hold the assets you’re earmarking for long-term care is another consideration; are they best held in a traditional or Roth IRA, or perhaps a health savings account?
 At first blush, the HSA might seem to be the ideal long-term-care vehicle, because the HSA wrapper offers unparalleled tax treatment for qualified healthcare expenses, including long-term care.
-But stashing your long-term-care fund in an HSA may not be ideal in that if you use HSA withdrawals to cover long-term-care expenses, you wouldn't also be able to deduct those expenses on your tax return.
+But stashing your long-term-care fund in an HSA may not be ideal in that if you use HSA withdrawals to cover long-term-care expenses, you wouldn’t also be able to deduct those expenses on your tax return.
+A traditional IRA is often the best receptacle for long-term-care savings: Although IRA withdrawals are generally taxable, qualified long-term-care expenses are fully deductible, which will help offset any withdrawal-related tax bills.

 Finally, think through how to invest your HSA fund, based on your expected proximity to needing to tap it for long-term-care costs.
 Generally speaking, the older you are, the more conservatively positioned your long-term-care fund should be.
 The long-term-care funds of younger savers, meanwhile, can and should be more long-term-oriented and stock-heavy, because overcoming long-term-care expense inflation is a key part of the challenge.